Alcohol Detox Guide

 At The Ridge, we emphasize education for patients and families and promote relationship cohesion through our family program.
 We incorporate elements of cognitive behavioral therapy (CBT) and 12-step programs into our group and one-on-one treatment sessions.
 Our staff is also experienced in utilizing other therapeutic methods such as art and music therapy.

 Our Levels of Care

 The Ridge offers a full continuum of care for those in need of alcohol addiction treatment.
 We start with medication-assisted detox or referral to a medical detox facility for the first few days of treatment.
 After the person has safely detoxed from alcohol, they can begin inpatient treatment at our residential facility.
-For a step down treatment after residential therapy, we refer clients to our sister organization, Northland Treatment Center.
+For a step down treatment after residential therapy, we refer clients to an outpatient program.
 Finally, all clients are able to receive ongoing care for a year after rehab, in order to help solidify their recovery.